gmiaslab/pyiomica/README.rst

 .. code:: python

-   >>> import pyiomica
+   >>> from pyiomica import pyiomica

 C. DOCUMENTATION
 ----------------

-Documentation for PyIOmica is built-in and is available ...
+Documentation for PyIOmica is built-in and is available through the help() functionality in Python.

 D. ADDITIONAL INFORMATION
 -------------------------